SoftwareGuy/Ignorance/Assets/Mirror/Runtime/Transport/Ignorance/Plugins/readme.txt

 - x86: 32Bit x86 Android ENET Binary.
 - NOTE: Minimum of Android KitKat 4.4 OS required.
 * Windows
-- - enet.dll: Windows 64-bit, compiled using Visual Studio 2019.
+- enet.dll: Windows 64-bit, compiled using Visual Studio 2019.
 * MacOS
-- enet.bundle: MacOS compiled ENET Binary using Apple CLang from XCode.
+- libenet.bundle: MacOS compiled ENET Binary using Apple CLang from XCode.
 (CMake & Make)
 * Linux
 - libenet.so: Ubuntu 18.04 compiled ENET Shared Binary.

 COMPILE THE CODE YOURSELF
 =========================
-If you don't trust the above binaries then git clone the repository, nativate to Source/Native and run `cmake`/`ccmake`, configure to your taste, add any additional herbs and spices and bake accordingly. iOS and Android compiles require additional work.
+If you don't trust the above binaries then git clone the repository and read the readme.
+We use MSBuild for max awesomeness. iOS and Android compiles require additional work.

 EXCLUSION INSTRUCTIONS
 ======================